hapax/hapax.github.io/assets/form.md

-The symmetries, order parameters, <!-- which measure their brokenness, and collective excitations which emerge as long-range messengers of disorder, a are not simply the microscopics "zoomed out".--> and collective excitations, are properties of the arrangements themselves.
+The symmetries, order parameters, <!-- which measure their brokenness, and collective excitations which emerge as long-range messengers of disorder, a are not simply the microscopics "zoomed out".--> and collective excitations studied by condensed matter physicists are properties of the arrangements themselves.
 They are something new, something "over and above" the spins of the lattice, or the carbon atoms of a hexagonal monolayer, since different arrangements of those same parts would have different properties.